 Enter your name and email in the form below and download the free template now!

 Interpreting Cash Earnings Per Share

 Cash earnings per share shows the ability of the company to generate cash flow that can be used for many things, including servicing its debts, paying shareholders’ dividends, and undertaking other transactions.
-A company with higher cash earnings per share is said to be worth more per share than a company with lower EPS (all else being equal).
+A company with higher cash earnings per share is considered to be worth more per share than a company with a lower cash EPS (all else being equal).

 As a general rule with investors, high earnings per share growth leads to a rise in the company’s share price.

-We hope you have enjoyed reading CFI’s guide to Cash EPS – to learn more about profitability ratios, we recommend the the following resources.
+We hope you have enjoyed reading CFI’s guide to Cash EPS – to learn more about profitability ratios, we recommend the following CFI resources: